Last updated on October 9th, 2024

 Furthermore, if your narcissistic ex-spouse owns a business, it might be worth hiring a forensic accountant.
 They can delve into complex financial records to uncover hidden assets or income, ensuring a fair financial settlement.

-How to Survive a Divorce from a Narcissist
+How to Survive the Divorce Process

 Divorcing a narcissist can be an emotionally charged process as they often thrive on conflict and may attempt to turn the proceedings into a battleground.